Permanent Representative of Sweden to the European Union: Tasks

 The Permanent Representative of Sweden to the European Union holds the rank of ambassador and serves as head of mission.
-Together with two other ambassadors and the head of administration, the Permanent Representative leads Sweden’s EU Representation in Brussels.
+Together with two other ambassadors and the head of administration, the Permanent Representative heads the Permanent Representation of Sweden to the European Union in Brussels.
 The ambassadors of the EU member states prepare for upcoming Council meetings through the Committee of Permanent Representatives, known as COREPER.
-Sweden’s permanent representative participates in COREPER II, where ambassadors meet weekly to prepare the work of four Council configurations:
+Sweden's permanent representative participates in COREPER II, where ambassadors meet weekly to prepare the work of four Council configurations: